Seven years of marriage.

 It’s not uncommon for me to get lost in the “should’s” of my life.
-In fact yesterday, while doing dishes, I got lost in the moment as I began to think about how if I hadn’t had my miscarriage, I should have had a thee month old snuggled in my arms.
+In fact, yesterday, while doing dishes, I got lost in the moment as I began to think about how if I hadn’t had my miscarriage, I should have had a three-month-old snuggled in my arms.
 And as a result, one of those rooms wouldn’t be lifeless.

-But it was as I got lost in the moment I remembered a story one of my closest friends shared with me last summer.
+But it was as I got lost in the moment I remembered a story that one of my closest friends shared with me last summer.
 It was about a woman, close to my age, who was also having trouble conceiving due to health issues similar to mine.
-In fact, like me, she had even drained her bank account on numerous tests, procedures and medicines.
-Also like me, nothing was working.
-The bible says that hope deferred makes the heart sick, and as my friend mentioned, this woman was sick.
+In fact, like me, she had even drained her bank account on numerous tests, procedures, and medicines.
+And also, like me, nothing was working.
+Scriptures say that hope deferred makes the heart sick, and as my friend mentioned, this woman was sick.

-However even in the midst of the failed fertility treatments and the hope that seemed to be fading, her friend never seem to have lost faith.
+However, even in the midst of the failed fertility treatments and the hope that seemed to be fading, her friend never seemed to have lost faith.
 In fact, as evidenced, it only grew.
 I asked her how.
-How can faith grow in the midst of such heartache and pain.
-How can despite hope being deferred and her heart sick that she is still able to believe it was still going to work out?
+How can faith grow in the midst of such heartache and pain?
+How can, despite her hope being deferred, she can still believe it was still going to work out?
 Because when the medicines do not work, and the prayers you have been praying continue to go unanswered, how can your faith not shrink?
 How can it remain steadfast?
+Even grow?

-This is when she told me that faith is like a muscle.
+This was when she told me that faith is like a muscle.
 The only way it can grow and stay strong is by using it.
-She then went on to explain that throughout her friend’s failed fertility treatments and negative pregnancy tests, they exercised their faith muscles by painting the walls of the room they hoped to become a nursery, as well as decorated them with their favorite scriptures.
-She mentioned that the book shelves were loaded with children stories that together, as a couple, they had already practiced reading while rocking in the glider that matched the curtains.
+She then explained that throughout her friend’s failed fertility treatments and negative pregnancy tests, they exercised their faith muscles by painting the walls of the room they hoped to become a nursery and decorating them with their favorite scriptures.
+She mentioned to me the bookshelves were loaded with children’s stories that together, as a couple, they had already practiced reading while rocking in the glider that matched the curtains.
 And the toy box they bought at a yard sale?
 It was already filled with everything a child could want to play with on a rainy day.
-The closet was just as full with a variety of diapers of all sizes they found on sale; as well as clothes for either a boy or girl.
+The closet was just as full with a variety of diapers of all sizes they found on sale and clothes for either a boy or girl.
 And the most amazing part?
 They didn’t keep their workout a secret.
 They shared it on Facebook.